ffMathy/FluffySpoon.JavaScript.CSharpToTypeScriptGenerator/README.md

 ## Wrappers
 Currently only a wrapper for `Gulp` is available: https://github.com/ffMathy/FluffySpoon.JavaScript.CSharpToTypeScriptGenerator.Gulp

-However - we accept pull requests!
+However - I accept pull requests!
 And making one for `Grunt` or your own build tool should be simple!

 # Examples
 These recipes help you quickly get started with common scenarios you may need.
 Feel free to contribute with your own!